 CAQ Announces Grants to Fund Academic Research in Auditing

-The Center for Audit Quality (CAQ) has announced four grants to fund independent academic research on projects of interest to the auditing profession.
-The CAQ’s Research Advisory Board selected the following projects:
+Washington, DC – The Center for Audit Quality (CAQ) announced four grants to fund independent academic research on projects of interest to the auditing profession.
+Over the past 10 years, the CAQ has provided funding for 39 projects through its Research Advisory Board (RAB) grant program.

 - “How Can Audit Committee Support Improve Auditors’ Application of Professional Skepticism?” by Joseph F. Brazel, North Carolina State University; Anna Gold, Vrije Universiteit Amsterdam; and Tammie Schaefer, University of Missouri – Kansas City

 - “‘Alexa, Audit Loan Grades’: Enhancing Auditor Reliance on Artificial Intelligence Through Anthropomorphism” by Sean Dennis and Benjamin P. Commerford of the University of Kentucky

 - “Encouraging Relational Thinking to Enhance Auditor Use of Audit Data Analytics Output” by Cassandra Estep, Bright Hong, and Kathryn Kadous of Emory University

 - “CAMs and the Spotlight: The Effects of Auditor Disclosure on Auditor Judgments and Decisions” by Michelle McAllister and Brian Fitzgerald of Northeastern University

 The RAB grant program focuses on critical issues, and these four research projects will address subjects that are timely and relevant for how audits are performed.